KwanLab/Autometa/docs/source/running-autometa.rst

 Launching Autometa using nf-core tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Download/Launch the Autometa Nextflow pipeline using nf-core tools.
-The stable version will always be the "main" git branch.
-To use an in-development git branch switch "main" with the name of the branch.
+The stable version of Autometa will always be the "main" git branch.
+To use an in-development git branch switch "main" in the command(s) with the name of the desired branch.
 After the pipeline downloads nf-core will start the pipeline launch process.

 .. code-block:: bash

     nf-core launch KwanLab/Autometa -r main

-You will then be asked to choose "Web based" or "Command line" in order to select/provide options.
+You will then be asked to choose "Web based" or "Command line" for selecting/providing options.
 While it is possible to use the command line version, it is preferred and easier to use the web-based GUI.
 Use the arrow keys to select one or the other and then press return/enter.